Pennsylvania Railroad class GG1: Disposition

 In 1968, the PRR, with its 119 surviving GG1s, merged with the New York Central Railroad to form Penn Central.
 Penn Central went bankrupt in 1970 and its freight operations were later assumed by government-controlled Conrail, which used 68 GG1s in freight service until the end of electric freight traction in 1980.

 After its creation in 1971, Amtrak purchased 30 GG1s for $50,000 each and leased another 21, of which 11 were for use on New York and Long Branch commuter trains.
 Amtrak initially renumbered the purchased GG1s as Nos.
 900 to 929; later the railroad added a prefixed "4".
 This replicated some of the numbers of the leased units, which were renumbered 4930 to 4939, except 4935, which kept its old PRR/PC number.

 Amtrak unsuccessfully attempted to replace the GG1s in 1975 with the General Electric E60.
 An E60 derailed during testing at 102 mph, forcing an investigation (the E60 used the same trucks as the P30CH diesel then in service with Amtrak) that delayed acceptance.
 The hoped-for 120 mph service speed was never achieved (timetable limit was 90 mph, then 80, then 90).

-A replacement was finally found after Amtrak imported and tested two lightweight European locomotives: X995, an Rc4a built by ASEA of Sweden, and X996, a French design.
+A replacement was finally found after Amtrak imported and tested two lightweight European locomotives: X995, an Rc4a built by ASEA of Sweden, and X996, a derivative of the French Alsthom-MTE CC 21000.
 The railroad picked the ASEA design, initially nicknamed the "Swedish swifty" or the "Mighty Mouse" and later often referred to as the "Swedish Meatball".
 Electro-Motive Diesel, then a part of General Motors, was licensed to build a derivative called the AEM-7.
 As AEM-7s arrived, Amtrak finally ended GG1 service on April 26, 1980.

 The last GG1s in use were some of the 13 assigned to New Jersey Transit (#4872–4884) for its North Jersey Coast Line between New York and South Amboy (the former New York and Long Branch) that ran until October 29, 1983, thus retiring the locomotive after 49 years of service.